 In December 2010, the Authority and FRA prepared an MOU with USEPA and USACE to integrate NEPA (42 United States Code [U.S.C] § 4321 et seq.), Clean Water Act (33 U.S.C. § 1241 et seq.), and Rivers and Harbors Act Section 14 (33 U.S.C. § 408) processes for the HSR system.
-The Authority and FRA also executed the National Historic Preservation Act Section 106 Programmatic Agreement in June 2011 with the California State Historic Preservation Officer (FRA et al. 2011).
+The Authority and FRA also executed the National Historic Preservation Act Section 106 Programmatic Agreement in June 2011 with the California State Historic Preservation Officer and the Advisory Council on Historic Preservation (FRA et al. 2011).
+This agreement was amended in July 2021, and the Surface Transportation Board was added as an invited signatory (Appendix 3.16-D, Programmatic Agreement).
 The Section 106 Programmatic Agreement provides an overall framework for conducting the Section 106 process for this Project Section and includes interested party and tribal consultations.
 Section 9.4.2.6, Tribal Coordination Meetings, summarizes agency coordination activities associated with the Section 106 Programmatic Agreement.